laravel-workflow/laravel-workflow.github.io/docs/introduction.md

 # Introduction

+## Why use workflows?

+You probably need a workflow if:

+- The process spans minutes, hours, or days
+- You need to wait for a human approval step
+- You need to wait for a webhook or other external event
+- You need to pause and continue later without keeping a process running
+- You need to be able to restart after a crash without causing bugs or duplicating work

 ## What is Laravel Workflow?

 Laravel Workflow is a durable workflow engine that allows developers to write long running persistent distributed workflows (orchestrations) in PHP.
 It provides a simple and intuitive way to define complex asynchronous processes, such as agentic workflows (AI-driven), data pipelines, and microservices, as a sequence of activities that run in parallel or in series.